 Students applying for this program are highly encouraged to apply for campus and national scholarships.
-Please visit the Office of International Programs or go to ourscholarships pagefor more information.
+Please visit the Office of International Education and Global Initiatives or go to ourscholarships pagefor more information.

 The costs of this program are the same as the costs for the Utrecht University (main campus) exchange, with the exception of room and board.
-Students at UCR are required to live in residence halls on the college campus and take their meals in the shared dining hall.
+Students at UCR are required to live in residence halls on the college campus.
 This promotes a shared sense of community.

 This program requires a high degree of self-direction and independence, as well as a strong academic background.
 The program is for juniors and seniors.
 Exceptionally well qualified sophomores may apply.
 A minimum over-all grade point average of 3.3 is required.

 Students must meet with the advisor for the program before the application deadline.
 Phone appointments can be arranged for non-Binghamton students.
-Contact the office of International Programs to schedule the appointment.
+Contact the office of International Education and Global Initiatives to schedule an appointment.